Bradenton, Florida: Climate

 Bradenton has a typical Central Florida humid subtropical climate (Köppen Cfa) characterized by hot, humid summers and warm winters.
 Bradenton borders a tropical climate, with only one month (January) having a mean temperature below 64 F, which is the threshold for a tropical climate.

 Demographics

-Bradenton is a principal city of the North Port–Sarasota–Bradenton metropolitan statistical area, which had a 2018 estimated population of 821,573.
+Bradenton is a principal city of the North Port–Sarasota–Bradenton metropolitan statistical area, which had a population of 833,716 as of 2020.

+2010 and 2020 census

+As of the 2020 United States census, there were 55,698 people, 22,350 households, and 13,033 families residing in the city.

+As of the 2010 United States census, there were 49,546 people, 21,120 households, and 12,341 families residing in the city.